github/training-kit/paths/electron/distributing/01-share-apps.md

   ### Legal things to be aware of

   Once you're sharing your app, your licenses and other legal things need to be in order.
-We recommend [choose the right license for your project](https://help.github.com/articles/licensing-a-repository/) early on to avoid headaches in the future.
+We recommend that you [choose the right license for your project](https://help.github.com/articles/licensing-a-repository/) early on to avoid headaches in the future.

   ### Getting Help

   If you have any issues and need help, we've created a repository for you!
 If you have any questions throughout this course, go here to open an issue and ask a question: [On Demand Electron App Repo](https://github.com/githubschool/on-demand-electron-app).
 show-me-how:
 tell-me-why: